Asteroid User Guide

 The following is a more involved example,

-load system io. structure Person with data name. data age. data gender. end -- make a list of persons let people = [ -- use default constructors to construct Person instances Person("George", 32, "man"), Person("Sophie", 46, "woman"), Person("Oliver", 21, "man") ]. -- retrieve the second person on the list and use pattern -- matching to extract member values let Person(name,age,gender) = people @1. -- print out the member values io @println (name + " is " + age + " years old and is a " + gender + ".").
+load system io. structure Person with data name. data age. data gender. end -- make a list of persons let people = [ -- use default constructors to construct Person objects Person("George", 32, "man"), Person("Sophie", 46, "woman"), Person("Oliver", 21, "man") ]. -- retrieve the second person on the list and use pattern -- matching on Person objects to extract member values let Person(name,age,gender) = people@1. -- print out the member values io @println (name + " is " + tostring age + " years old and is a " + gender + ".").

 The output is,